dev-xo/barebones-stack/README.md

 ## ⚙️ GitHub Actions

-We use GitHub Actions for continuous integration and deployment.
-Anything that gets into the `master` branch will be deployed to production after running tests/build/etc. Anything in the `dev` branch will be deployed to staging.
+We use GitHub Actions for continuous integration and deployment.<br/> Anything that gets into the `main` branch will be deployed to production after running tests / build / etc. Anything in the `dev` branch will be deployed to staging.

-## 🔎 Testing
+## 🧪 Testing

 ### Cypress